Messyginger0804/contracts_dfwsc/diego_espino.md

-# **Contract-to-Contract Employment Agreement**
+# **Contract-to-Contract Independent Contractor Agreement**

 #### Between

 **DFW Software Consulting, DFWSC LLC (DFWSC)** (“Company”)
 and
-**Diego Espino** (“Employee”)
+**Diego Espino** (“Contractor”)

 ---

 ## 1. Purpose

-This agreement outlines the terms of Diego Espino’s employment with DFW Software Consulting (DFWSC).
+This agreement outlines the terms of Diego Espino’s engagement with DFW Software Consulting (DFWSC).
-Diego is being engaged as a **contract-based employee**, meaning his employment continues as long as DFWSC has active projects and client engagements.
+Diego is being engaged as an **independent contractor**, meaning his work continues as long as DFWSC has active projects and client engagements.
-Each new project may include its own specific work agreement or scope, but all fall under this overarching employment contract.
+Each new project may include its own specific work agreement or scope, but all fall under this overarching contractor agreement.

 ---

-## 2. Employment Type
+## 2. Engagement Type

-This is a **contract-to-contract employment arrangement**.
+This is a **contract-to-contract arrangement**.

-* Diego Espino will work on projects obtained by DFWSC.
+* Diego Espino will perform contracted work on projects obtained by DFWSC.
-* When a project ends, his employment continues on standby until the next project is available.
+* When a project ends, his status continues on standby until the next project is available.
 * DFWSC will issue a separate **Project Agreement** for each engagement, outlining the scope, compensation, and timeline.

 ---